 What's happened

-The Trump Organization's planned $499 T1 smartphone, announced last June, faces delays due to the government shutdown.
-The device's US manufacturing claims are disputed, and the company now offers refurbished phones amid ongoing production uncertainties.
+The Trump Organization's planned $499 T1 smartphone faces delays, now expected in late January, due to supply chain issues linked to the government shutdown.
+The device's US manufacturing claims are disputed, and the company is selling refurbished phones amid ongoing uncertainties.

 What's behind the headline?